olek/deprecated_calibre_readability/README.md

 ## License

 Ah, and about license.
-This is Postcardware.
-If you like this program and find it useful, send me a postcard (you know, that archaic thing printed on real paper) that preferably features something from your place (city, state, country).
+This is freeware.
+If you wish, let it be MIT license.
+If you like this program and find it useful, you could send me a postcard (you know, that archaic thing printed on real paper) that preferably features something from your place (city, state, country).
 Email me at [woodenbits at gmail.com] for my postal address.

+## Contributors

+Thank you for helping me to keep this project afloat!

+* Muness Alrubaie (muness)